Skip to content ↓

 If you could try to limit it to one person – ideally one of your next of kin – as the building is very busy.

-I am away over the enrolment days, can I still enrol?
+I am away over the enrolment days.
+Can I still enrol?

 I have my GCSE results on my phone, is this okay?

-Ideally, we need you to bring in the paper statement so we can take a copy.
-If your school emailed them to you, we will need to see the official statement on your phone and you will need to print it out when you get here as part of the process.
+If your school emailed them to you, we will need to see the official statement on your phone, and you will need to print it out when you get here as part of the process.
+It can't be a screenshot or photo.

 What ID can I bring?